taylanozgurertas/Flutter_Clean_Architecture_Authentication_App/README.md

 ## How to Use This Project

-If you are using Supabase just create "secrets" folder in common folder.
+If you are using Supabase just create "secrets" folder in core folder.
 And create a "app_secrets.dart" file and this file should contain your Supabase anonKey and url.
 You can customize all of this if you are using Firebase.